filipnavara/nativeaot-notes/third-party-libraries.md

 use the latest version of Kiota libraries though, since AOT specific issues were fixed there.

-As a proof of concept, we built a subset of [subset of Google API Client SDK](https://github.com/emclient/Google.Apis.Kiota) using Microsoft Kiota.
+As a proof of concept, we built a [subset of Google API Client SDK](https://github.com/emclient/Google.Apis.Kiota) using Microsoft Kiota.
 The Google Discovery API definitions are first converted into OpenAPI.
 Then the `yq` tool is used to patch up any problematic spot in the OpenAPI definition file.
 Lastly, Kiota is used to generate the client API libraries that are